 Saint Xavier's founding sisters were Irish, American, German and French.
 Its first students included Native Americans and "Yankees," as well as Midwesterners, Protestants, Jews and Catholics.
 Today's diverse student body has expanded such early diversity, and the University continues its efforts to enrich the diversity of its faculty and staff.
 Such diversity strengthens Saint Xavier's academic program and educational environment, preparing students to live and work in an international society and global economy.

-- Complete a diversity and inclusion training, e.g. Safe Zone or Catharsis
+- Complete a diversity and inclusion training (excludes Safe Zone).

 - Other diversity experiences are welcome!